AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     If one or more data indices do not migrate, you will get an **Error: Failed to migrate.** message followed by a list of failed indices in the error message.

-    Retry the migration at least once by doing the following: 1) Click the *Clear Migration" button.
+    Retry the migration at least once by doing the following: 1) Click the **Clear Migration** button.
 2) In the **Migrate Data from Old CoPilot** dialog, re-enter the IP address of your *old copilot* and tick the checkbox for acknowledging prerequisites.
 3) Click **Migrate**.
 The migration process will continue to migrate data from where it left off.

     If the migration process continues to fail, you have the following options: